Helping Children Cope With Frightening News

 Clinical Expert: Harold S. Koplewicz, MD

-When tragedy strikes, as parents you find yourself doubly challenged: to process your own feelings of grief and distress, and to help your children do the same.
+When tragedy strikes, as a parent or caregiver you find yourself doubly challenged: to process your own feelings of grief and distress, and to help your children do the same.

 I wish I could tell you how to spare your children pain, when they’ve lost friends or family members, and fear, when disturbing events occur, especially when they’re close to home.
 I can’t do that, but what I can do is share what I’ve learned about how to help children cope and process disturbing events in the healthiest way.